-• GE-free Zones
+GE-free Zones

 Aside from the cultivation opt out and cultivation bans in place, some EU municipalities, provinces, regions, or federal states have declared themselves GE-free zones and are members of the "European Network of GMO-Free Regions."
 These zones are created by political declarations.
 Most of them are located in regions where the type of agricultural production cannot benefit from the current GE events available for cultivation in the EU.
-There is no legal enforcement mechanism connected to this declarations that would prevent a farmer from growing GE plants in these zones unless they are under the umbrella of a cultivation ban or the territory has officially opted out from cultivation.
+There is no legal enforcement mechanism connected to these declarations that would prevent a farmer from growing GE plants in these zones unless they are under the umbrella of a cultivation ban or the territory has officially opted out from cultivation.

-• Proposal to allow MS to "opt out" of use of EU approved biotech crops
+Proposal to Allow MS to "Opt Out" of Use of EU Approved Biotech Crops